scratux/scratux/README.md

 Get Involved
 ----
-* Report bugs and request features.
+* Test, report bugs and request new features.
 * Help translating Scratux using our [our web interface](https://poeditor.com/join/project/ONVBkRVtur).
-* You can also donate to this project via [Patreon](https://www.patreon.com/scratux)

 License
 ----